 Besides a changing inventory, discount retailers know that American consumers place importance on brand names, says Burns.
 “You go into discount stores, and they’ll have good-quality brands at discount prices.
 While there’s nothing new about that model, it’s what helps discount stores gain market share from traditional retailers,” he says.

 Plus the way the merchandise is presented has also changed.
 “A typical dollar store today looks very different to one 10 years ago,” Neil Saunders, managing director at Conlumino, tells CNBC.
 “It’s lighter, it’s brighter, it’s more shoppable.”

 With discount retail chains now firmly established – and nurturing their own growth plans – the pressure is on to fight for their place in a rapidly changing retail landscape.

-German discount grocer Lidl, which offers high quality food at very low prices, is gearing up to enter the U.S. market in 2018 having built a sizeable – and disruptive – presence in Europe.
-Aldi is also expanding in the U.S. market with 45 stores planned for the fiercely contested Southern Californian market in 2016.
-Kantar forecasts that it could generate $20 billion in U.S. sales within five years as its total number of stores rises to around 2,000.
+German discount grocer Lidl, which offers high quality food at very low prices, entered the US market in 2017 having built a sizeable – and disruptive – presence in Europe.
+Aldi is also expanding in the U.S. market with another 900 stores planned over the next five years.

 “The discount trend in the U.S. isn’t going away,” says Burns.
 “But it won’t grow at the rate we saw between 2009 and 2014.
 The massive growth we’ve seen will level out.”